elastic/elasticsearch/README.md

 * `secret_key`: The secret key to use for authentication.
 Defaults to value of `cloud.aws.secret_key`.
 * `chunk_size`: Big files can be broken down into chunks during snapshotting if needed.
 The chunk size can be specified in bytes or by using size value notation, i.e. `1g`, `10m`, `5k`.
 Defaults to `100m`.
 * `compress`: When set to `true` metadata files are stored in compressed format.
 This setting doesn't affect index files that are already compressed by default.
 Defaults to `false`.
+* `server_side_encryption`: When set to `true` files are encrypted on server side using AES256 algorithm.
+Defaults to `false`.

-The S3 repositories are using the same credentials as the rest of the AWSS3 Repo documentation #83 services provided by this plugin (`discovery` and `gateway`).
+The S3 repositories are using the same credentials as the rest of the AWS services provided by this plugin (`discovery` and `gateway`).
 They can be configured the following way:

     cloud:
         aws: